emscripten-forge/recipes/docs/development/conda_build_config.md

 # Conda build config

-Simmilar to conda-forge we globally pin packages.
+Similar to conda-forge, we globally pin packages.
-This is essentialy a list of packages and versions like
+This is essentially a list of packages and versions such as

 ```yaml
 # ...
 numpy: